membraneframework-labs/membrane_videoroom/README.md

 ## Running with docker

-Videoroom demo provides a `Dockerfile` that you can use to run videoroom application yourself without any additional setup and system dependencies installation.
+Videoroom provides a `Dockerfile` that you can use to run videoroom application yourself without any additional setup and system dependencies installation.
 All you need is to have Docker Engine installed.
 You can get it i.e. along with Docker Desktop installation - here you can find the instructions on how to install Docker Desktop on [macOS](https://docs.docker.com/desktop/install/mac-install/) and [Ubuntu](https://docs.docker.com/desktop/install/ubuntu/).

-### Launching the demo
+### Launching of the application
 First, you need to build the image from the source:
 ```bash
 docker build -t membrane_videoroom .